Brent Livermore

 Brent James Livermore OAM (born 5 July 1976 in Grafton, New South Wales) is a field hockey midfielder from Australia.
 He was first selected in the Australian team in 1997, and was awarded the Kookaburras player of the year award in 2001.
 He was also nominated of the FIH Player of the Year awards in 2002 and 2005.
 He has played over 300 matches for the Australian team, and has scored 30 international goals.
 He plays for the NSW Waratahs in the Australian Hockey League.

 Brent Livermore won the gold medal with the Kooraburras at the 2004 Olympics, but was omitted from the 2008 Olympic squad that placed third in Beijing.

-In the World Series Hockey organized by the Indian Hockey Federation and Nimbus Sport, Brent Livermore captains the Chennai Cheetahs, a Chennai-based Hockey team.
+In the World Series Hockey organised by the Indian Hockey Federation and Nimbus Sport, Brent Livermore captains the Chennai Cheetahs, a Chennai-based Hockey team.